openstax/cnx-deploy/environments/vm/README.md

 * [Vagrant](https://www.vagrantup.com/)

 Once installed, you can kickoff the deployment by simply running `vagrant up` from the root of this repository.
 If you get a failure along the way, you can try `vagrant up --provision` to see if it is able to succeed.
 You can use commands such as `vagrant ssh cnx-target` to ssh into the VMs, etc. as needed.

+The `Vagrantfile` is configured to set the target VM with IP `10.0.10.10`.
+If you configure your ``/etc/hosts`` accordingly, the VM will have port 80 open to access services via `local.cnx.org`, etc.